Obama-era Russian Uranium One deal: What to know

 “I hear your concerns and they will be reviewed,” Sessions said.

-Grassley has also called for a special counsel to be appointed to investigate the deal.
+Grassley has called for a special counsel to be appointed to investigate the deal.

-The House Oversight committee has also launched an investigation, Rep. Ron DeSantis, R-Fla., told Fox News.
-He said that the investigation “could be criminal,” depending on statute of limitations.
+Rep. Ron DeSantis, R-Fla., told Fox News that the House Oversight committee’s investigation “could be criminal,” depending on the statute of limitations.

-The House Intelligence Committee announced on Tuesday that it will investigate several Obama-era controversies, including the Uranium One deal.

-"We're not going to jump to any conclusions, but we're going to try and get the facts," House Intelligence Chairman Devin Dunes, R-Calif., said.

 The Associated Press contributed to this report.